pipiwang/PROMIS-curated/README.md

 # Localization of clinically significant prostate cancer on multiparametric MR: an open reproducible analysis on the digitalized PROMIS dataset

 Welcome to the repository for the fully digitalised open-source PROMIS study, along with the preprocessing tools and code for reproducing the quantitative analysis for two studies:
-- A patient-level diagnostic accuracy described in the original paper [[Ahmed et al 2017, Diagnostic accuracy of multi-parametric MRI and TRUS biopsy in prostate cancer (PROMIS): a paired validating confirmatory study]](https://doi.org/10.1016/S0140-6736(16)32401-1), and
+- A patient-level diagnostic accuracy described in the original paper [[Ahmed et al 2017]](https://doi.org/10.1016/S0140-6736(16)32401-1), Diagnostic accuracy of multi-parametric MRI and TRUS biopsy in prostate cancer (PROMIS): a paired validating confirmatory study, and
-- A follow-up analysis on quantifying zone-level and lesion-level localization accuracy: [Wang et al 2025, Localization of clinically significant prostate cancer on multiparametric MR: an open reproducible analysis on the digitalized PROMIS dataset] (currently under-review).
+- A follow-up analysis on quantifying zone-level and lesion-level localization accuracy: [[Wang et al 2025]](https://currently-under-review), Localization of clinically significant prostate cancer on multiparametric MR: an open reproducible analysis on the digitalized PROMIS dataset.

 ## What's included
 - **PROMIS dataset**: An open-source fully digitalised dataset curated from the PROMIS study, including aligned radiological and histopathological labels.
-- **Preprocessing tools**: Tools to prepare the dataset for subsequent automated, quantitative analysis (including machine learning tasks).
+- **Preprocessing tools**: Tools to prepare the dataset for subsequent automated quantitative localisation analysis and potentially machine learning tasks.
-- **Diagnostic accuracy analysis**: Code to reproduce the main results reported in the above two papers with their statistical analysis.
+- **Diagnostic accuracy analysis**: Code to reproduce the main results reported in the above two studies with their statistical analysis.

-## PROMIS Dataset
+## The PROMIS dataset
 ### Overview
 | Item | Description |
 | ---- | ----------- |